wesl-ee/PARANOiA/README.md

 This will generate a keyfile for use with the PARANOiA cryptosystem and embed half in each of `picture-1` `picture-2`. `picture-1` will be moved to your PARANOiA drive and `picture-2` will be stored on your local system.

+At this point nothing is encrypted; both halves for the new key should be installed however.

 ```
 PARANOiA add /dev/sdaX FriendlyName